solyoma/FalconBoard/README.md

   If you have downloaded the ZIP and there were only sub-version changes (like from 1.1.x to 1.1.y) you only need the new executables.
-  Unpack them into the same folder where the previous release are.
+  Unpack them into the same folder where the previous release is.